arviz-devs/preliz/docs/examples/gallery/global_settings.md

 ## Preliz Configuration File

 The `rcParams` class is generated and populated at import time.
-Preliz checks several locations for a file named `prelizrc` and, if found, prefers those settings over the library ones.
+PreliZ checks several locations for a file named `prelizrc` and, if found, prefers those settings over the library ones.

 The locations checked are the following: